istd50043-2023-spring/lecture_notes/l11_spark.md

-Note it follows the builtin Scala library's convention, `map`, `filter` and etc are methods of the List class
+Note it follows the builtin Scala library's convention, `map`, `filter` etc. are methods of the List class

 # RDD Transformations

-All Transformations take the current RDD as (part of) the input and return some a new RDD as output.
+All Transformations take the current RDD as (part of) the input and return a new RDD as output.

 Let `l` be a RDD / a distributed list,